PeterGeorge7/PeterGeorge7/readme.md

 # Hi there! 👋

-I'm Peter George, a backend developer specializing in PHP, Laravel.
-Currently, I'm a student at the Faculty of Computers and Data Science, Alexandria University.
+I'm Peter George, a passionate backend developer with a focus on PHP and Laravel.
+Currently, I'm diving deep into the world of Data Engineering, studying at the Faculty of Computers and Data Science, Alexandria University.

 ## 🔧 Technologies & Tools
 - PHP